huggingface/hub-docs/docs/hub/datasets-viewer.md

 ### Programmatic access

-You can also access the list of Parquet files programmatically using the [Hub API](./api#get-apidatasetsrepoidparquet); for example, endpoint [`https://huggingface.co/api/datasets/glue/parquet`](https://huggingface.co/api/datasets/glue/parquet) lists the parquet files of the glue dataset.
+You can also access the list of Parquet files programmatically using the [Hub API](./api#get-apidatasetsrepoidparquet); for example, endpoint [`https://huggingface.co/api/datasets/nyu-mll/glue/parquet`](https://huggingface.co/api/datasets/nyu-mll/glue/parquet) lists the parquet files of the `nyu-mll/glue` dataset.

 ## Dataset preview